Home / Disorders / Sports Injuries

 No, Stem Cell Therapy is a painless procedure.

-No, patients with extensive damage and loss of tissue do not qualify for Stem Cell Therapy and require surgery.
+No, patients with extensive damage and loss of tissue do not qualify for Cell Therapy and require surgery.

 occupational wave